tmelorc/7s-digits/README.md

 # 7s-digits
-A game with digital display
+A game with digital display.

+In progress...